erwinkn/erwinkn.github.io/content/blog/cement/index.md

 One perhaps more surprising fact is that concrete actually has a relatively low energy and {{< co2 >}} footprint compared to other construction materials.
 The Chatham House report[^Chatham] on innovation in low-carbon cement and concrete compiled data regarding the embodied energy and {{< co2 >}} emissions of construction materials in the UK, summarized in the figure below.

-{{< figure src="imgs/chatham_embodied.png" title="Embodied emissions and energy for materials used in construction in the UK" alt="Embodied emissions and energy for materials used in construction in the UK" >}}
+{{< figure src="imgs/chatham_embodied.png" caption="Embodied emissions and energy for materials used in construction in the UK ((source)[https://www.chathamhouse.org/2018/06/making-concrete-change-innovation-low-carbon-cement-and-concrete-0/1-introduction#paragraph-7220-title])" alt="Embodied emissions and energy for materials used in construction in the UK" >}}

 As we can see, **concrete lies on the low end for both embodied energy and embodied {{< co2 >}}.** The comparison with wood is especially interesting: somehow it is more energy efficient to mine vast amounts of rock, heat it up over 1400°C and blend it with sand and more rocks than to cut down wood, transport it and process it.
 I suspect this is is likely due to the high economies of scale that can be achieved in the cement industry --- both on the scale of global concrete production and the scale of individual cement plants, which generally process over a million tonnes of cement per year.